SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 	- `plugins`  :  the  list of plugins to be loaded.
 	- `PLUGIN_NAME.directory` :  the directory  from where  the plugin
       dynamic library  named `PLUGIN_NAME` should be  loaded (default:
-      `@falaise.plugins:`,   i.e.  the   standard  location   for  the installation of Falaise's plugins).
+      `"@falaise.plugins:"`,   i.e.  the   standard  location   for  the installation of Falaise's plugins).

 - `flreconstruct.pipeline`  : this  is  the  *pipeline* section  where